-Dress accordingly.
-While men have no unusual restriction, as a woman it’s better to wear long pants, or skirt (to cover your knees at least) and a normal t-shirt that covers your shoulders and without a cleavage.
+While men have no unusual restrictions, as a woman, it’s better to wear long pants or a skirt (to cover your knees at least) and a normal T-shirt that covers your shoulders and without cleavage.
 Loose clothes are preferred.
 Western women might find this unusual, but it’s not complicated to dress like this.

 Most summer clothes are good if you follow what I’ve mentioned above.
-That is if you don’t want to attract unwanted attention upon yourself.
-At Petra and other very touristic attractions, people are more relaxed.
+That is if you don’t want to attract unwanted attention to yourself.
+At Petra and other tourist attractions, people are more relaxed.
 If you want to visit a mosque, you’ll need a scarf to cover your head.
-Most mosques have scarfs to borrow to their visitors.
+Most mosques have scarves to borrow from their visitors.

 Read more about the Muslim communities in Living and Working Within the Muslim Community (Turkey).

 Please take into consideration their culture and don’t disrespect them.

 They have opened their country to tourists, but that doesn’t mean we should behave like we don’t care.
 Respect is one thing that can bring people together, no matter where you are!

 Most tourist places are very easy to reach since most road signs are written in English as well, and the people working with tourists speak English.
 That’s why it’s so easy to drive around and organize your own road trip.
 Check out my 7-day Jordan itinerary.